realA10001986/Time-Circuits-Display/README.md

 <li>insert this SD card into the slot and</li>
 <li>power up the TCD; the sound-pack will be installed automatically.</li>
 </ul>

+> [!NOTE]
-Since version 3.23, a considerable part of the sound-pack is installed on the SD card itself.
+> Since version 3.23, a considerable part of the sound-pack is installed on the SD card itself.
 As a result, to enjoy all provided sound effects, the SD card has to remain in the slot.
 </details>

 ---